Kaxuo/powerplant-coding-challenge/README.md

 - If you do not wish to clone or download the repository , you can make the POST request at a specific URL
 - You can make a post request at "genesis-challenge.francecentral.azurecontainer.io/productionplan"
-- You can make a POST request with programs such as POSTMAN
+- You can make a POST request with programs such as POSTMAN for example
 - Make sure the body/payload is sent along with the POST request
 - Make sure the body/payload is sent as a json
 - Make sure the body/payload fits the model (an example is provided below, you can just copy paste it and change the values)